 However, a number of studies since have tempered that finding.
 According to a comprehensive update of soy research by the nutrition committee of the American Heart Association (AHA) published in 2000, eating 50 grams of soy per day lowered LDL by only about 3%.
 In October 2017, after review of additional scientific studies since the health claim was authorized, the FDA proposed a rule to revoke the claim because numerous studies presented inconsistent findings on the relationship between soy protein and heart disease.
 Some of these inconsistencies may have resulted because soy was compared with a variety of alternative foods.

-In Asian countries where soy is eaten daily, women have lower rates of menopausal symptoms, although research is conflicting as to whether soy is a primary contributor.
-Reports suggest that about 70–80% of U.S. women of menopausal and perimenopausal age experience hot flashes, in comparison with 10–20% of Asian women.
-Further, the average blood concentration of the isoflavone genistein in Asian women is about 12 times higher than that of U.S. women because of higher soy consumption.
+In many Far East Asian countries where soy is eaten daily, women have lower rates of menopausal symptoms, although research is conflicting as to whether soy is a primary contributor.
+Reports suggest that about 70–80% of U.S. women of menopausal and perimenopausal age experience hot flashes, in comparison with 10–20% of Far Eastern Asian women.
+Further, the average blood concentration of the isoflavone genistein in Asian women who regularly consume soy is about 12 times higher than that of U.S. women.

 This area needs further research as questions remain about a possible benefit of soy.
 Results are conflicting, potentially due to variation in the types of soy preparations used, the quantities given, and for how long they are used.

 In animal and cell studies, high dosages of isoflavone or isolated soy protein extracts tend to stimulate breast cancer growth.
-[13, 14] However, studies that observe people consuming soy foods over time show either a protective or neutral effect.
+[18,19] However, studies that observe people consuming soy foods over time show either a protective or neutral effect.
 Women from Asian countries appear to receive greater protective benefit from breast cancer with high soy intakes than American and European women, but this may simply be a difference in the amount of soy consumed.
-Asian women may have higher levels of equol, a substance metabolized from the isoflavone daidzein by bacterial flora in the intestines.
+[20,21] Asian women may have higher levels of equol, a substance metabolized from the isoflavone daidzein by bacterial flora in the intestines.
 Equol is believed to block potentially negative effects of human estrogen, but not all women possess the bacteria needed to create equol.
 It is estimated that 30-50% of all humans are able to produce equol.
-Eating soy foods starting at an early age (such as those found in traditional Asian diets) may be why women from some countries find greater benefit from soy foods than others.
-However, the overall evidence on equol and cancer risk is mixed in American, European, and Asian women.
+Eating soy foods starting at an early age (such as those found in many traditional Far East Asian diets) may be why women from some countries find greater benefit from soy foods than others.
+However, the overall evidence on equol and cancer risk is unsettled.

 The Shanghai Women’s Health Study which followed 73,223 Chinese women for more than 7 years has been the largest and most detailed study of soy and breast cancer risk in a population with high soy consumption.
 In this study, women who ate the most soy had a 59% lower risk of premenopausal breast cancer compared with those who ate the lowest amounts of soy.
+There was no association with postmenopausal breast cancer.
 Risk was 43% lower when soy was eaten during adolescence.
 Seven years later, the study authors published a follow-up analysis from the same cohort over 13 years to evaluate any association between soy foods and specific types of breast cancer defined by hormone receptors and by menopausal status (Estrogen [ER] +/-; Progesterone [PR] +/-).
 Key highlights of the study:

 - A 22% lower risk of breast cancer when comparing the highest to lowest intakes of soy during adulthood.

-- A 28% decreased risk of hormone positive (ER+, PR+) breast cancer in postmenopausal women.
+- A 28% lower risk of hormone positive (ER+, PR+) breast cancer in postmenopausal women.

-- A 54% decreased risk of hormone negative (ER-, PR-) breast cancer in premenopausal women.
+- A 54% lower risk of hormone negative (ER-, PR-) breast cancer in premenopausal women.

-- A 47% decreased risk of premenopausal breast cancer when comparing high to low intakes of soy during adolescence and adulthood.
+- A 47% lower risk of premenopausal breast cancer when comparing high to low intakes of soy during adolescence and adulthood.

-The Breast Cancer Family Registry was a prospective study following 6,235 women diagnosed with breast cancer and living in the U.S. and Canada; intake of soy isoflavones was examined in relation to deaths from all causes.
+The Breast Cancer Family Registry was a prospective study following 6,235 women for 9 years diagnosed with breast cancer and living in the U.S. and Canada; intake of soy isoflavones was examined in relation to deaths from all causes.
 Key highlights of the study: